greyshirtguy/ProPresenter7-Proto/README.md

 Instead, ProPresenter 7 uses Google "Protocol Buffers" to encode data stored in documents and various configuration files.
 (See https://developers.google.com/protocol-buffers for more information.)

 Even though the new files encoded with protocol buffers are not human readable, one of the nice things about using protocol buffers is how easy it is to auto-generate code that to work with the files once you have the data structure (messages) defined in human-readable .proto files.

-If you have the .proto files, you have everything you need to create, read and update the data files.
+**✅ If you have the .proto files, you have everything you need to create, read and update the data files.**

 That's what you will find in this repository - a set of unofficial .proto files, *that I have reverse-engineered*, which you can use to *auto-generate code* that will enable you to read, create and modify ProPresenter 7 data files including: